kammitama5/kammitama5.github.io/_posts/2018-5-25-Friday-May-25th.md

 ## I was in the lunch room at my part time gig
 - And all I could think about was Haskell.
 It was pretty sad.
 People wre playing ping-pong games around me and stuff, and I just wanted to finish my shift so I could get back to working on Haskell.
 I think I just have to find a way to continue to do Haskell. :(
+- The saddest part is not being able to talk to anyone about it.
+Maybe I should start a group haha.
+A lot of us are new grads, so some of them are more into Python and JS, which I guess are pretty cool too.

 ## Anyways
 - It's 5am here, and I've got to get going around 9am to this Haskell/PureScript hack and talk-event.
 Should be fun!